-The oil level should be between the two marks on the breather cap dipstick shown in the following illustration.
+The oil level should be between the two marks on the breather cap dipstick shown in the following photo.

-Hydraulic Oil Dipstick (Typical View)
+Hydraulic Oil Breather Cap/Dipstick -Typical View

 NOTE: Overfilling the hydraulic reservoir can cause leakage of oil through the breather cap.